syslogx/Learning_Python/README.md

 # Goals
 The goal of this repo is to:
-- Practice core Python concepts
+- Practice Python
 - Build simple automation scripts
-- Track my progress over time
+- Track my progress as I go

 Some scripts are created as part of my coursework for WGU (D522 - Python for IT Automation), while others are random experiments and exercises.